We offer an absolutely fabulous ski-in, ski-out location Find out more

 Since 1975 the mountains and cols in and around Morzine-Avoriaz have provided many memorable stages of the famous Tour de France.
 It tends to run through Morzine every 3 to 4 years and usually provides an overnight rest stop.
 In July 2010, the 97th Tour de France ran through the village and covered a total distance of 3,600 kilometres.
 Morzine-Avoriaz played a huge part in this tour, playing host to the arrival stage in Avoriaz, rest day in Morzine and then the departure from Morzine.

-We were lucky to have Phil Anderson staying at Chalet Morzine in 2010, the iconic Australian, who was the first Australian to wear the yellow jersey and finished 4th for the team Peugeot in 1983.
+We were lucky to have Phil Anderson staying at Chalet Morzine during the Tour de France, the iconic Australian, who was the first Australian to wear the yellow jersey and finished 4th for the team Peugeot in 1983.

 Chalet Morzine Top Tip!If you want to follow in the footsteps of these champions, then don’t hesitate to book your road cycling holiday in the French Alps, at Chalet Morzine, where you can pick up the expert tips from Jean-Claude…